Mini Chicken Pot Pies hold tender chicken and veggies in gravy tucked in a pastry crust. And you can freeze them for later!

 - 1 egg

-- 1/4 cup water
+- ¼ cup water

-- 1 tablespoon Maldon Sea Salt Flakes
+- Maldon Sea Salt Flakes

 Make the filling:

 - Sprinkle the ⅓-cup of flour over the top and stir into the mixture.
 Cook the mixture for 1 minute more, and then slowly add in the chicken stock and milk.
 Bring the mixture to a simmer and simmer it, stirring frequently until the liquid has thickened a little, about 3 minutes.
 Remove the pan from the heat.
 Stir in the chicken, salt and pepper.
 Set the mixture aside to cool.

 - On a lightly floured surface, roll each portion into an 8-inch circle.
 Fit each circle into a mini aluminum pie tin, pressing the dough over the bottoms and up the sides of the tins, and allowing excess dough to hang over the sides.

 - Check the temperature of the filling: it should be lukewarm or cooler.
 (Any warmer than this and it will start to melt the butter in the dough as you fill the pies.)
 If the filling is not yet cool enough, loosely cover the dough in the tins with plastic wrap and refrigerate them while you wait.)

 - Once the filling is cool enough, preheat the oven to 425° F. Move the rack to the lower half of the oven.
 Have a large baking sheet ready to set the pies on.

 - Add a generous cup of chicken-vegetable filling to each of the pie shells.
 If you still a little filling left, divide evenly between the pies.